 This fund is named in honor of Professor Robert Carson, a strong supporter of the Outdoor Program and an icon in the Geology department and Environmental Studies Program for more than 35 years.
 This fund represents Bob’s passion for the outdoors and the incredible learning opportunities that exist outside of the classroom.

-To help launch this fund, two anonymous alumni have offered to match your gift, dollar for dollar, for up to $50,000.
-Please join alumni and friends of Bob Carson and the Outdoor Program in making a gift today to the Bob Carson Outdoor Program Fund.
-Your gift will ensure that all students have the opportunity to experience Whitman’s Outdoor Program, enabling them to develop leadership skills, strengthen their campus relationships, and appreciate the beauty of the outdoors.
+Your gift to the Bob Carson Outdoor Program Fund will ensure that all students have the opportunity to experience Whitman’s Outdoor Program, enabling them to develop leadership skills, strengthen their campus relationships, and appreciate the beauty of the outdoors.
 You may make your gift online at www.whitman.edu/give and designate your gift to the Bob Carson Outdoor Program Fund.

 Thank you for your support of Whitman College and for your passion for Whitman’s Outdoor Program.
 If you have questions about this exciting opportunity, please feel free to contact me.

 I have rafted through thundering waters, snowshoed in the darkness, sea kayaked beneath a rising moon, climbed towering monoliths, and gazed upwards at the infinite stars of the Milky Way.
 The responsibility that comes with leading a group of people through a remote wilderness bestows a kind of maturity that my parents could only have dreamed of when sending their 18 year old daughter off to college.